-Given the changing nature of sites and clinical pressures in an ever-changing health-care system, we are unable to predict the exact numbers or types of cases.
-However, meeting our intern's training needs is a priority for us.
-We also endorse being thoughtful, thorough and accurate, rather than meeting an arbitrary set number of cases/activities.
-The examples of types of experiences that prospective intern can anticipate include:
+Meeting our resident's training needs is a priority for us.
+We endorse being thoughtful, thorough and accurate, rather than meeting an arbitrary set number of cases/activities.
+The examples of types of experiences that prospective resident can anticipate include: